open-mmlab/mmtracking/README.md

 MMTracking is an open source project that welcome any contribution and feedback.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new semantic segmentation methods.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new video perception methods.